Creative problem solving: connecting logic and creativity.

 - Implementation: Implement and test the selected solution(s).
 If the problem exists or a new problem arises you may need to return to previous steps.

 This process of thinking is especially successful in the design field.
 In fact, over time I’ve found CPS to be inherent and almost unavoidable in any type of design.
-After all, the main goal of graphic design is to provide creative, new solutions to specific problems.
+After all, the main goal of graphic design is to provide creative, new solutions to solve specific problems.
 This is what separates design from the fine arts.
 While we still strive to be creative and groundbreaking like any artist, the goal is to create functional work within the parameters of the client.
 No matter the field of design or scope of the problem, CPS often becomes the basic tool for finding and implementing logical, creative solutions.

 - Identify a problem: How can a client best represent their internal values and goods or services?
 How can a client stand out from their competition?